rallyeaon/RasPi-Server/README.md

 Short description the Basic Script in sort of usage:

+* Partitions will shrink the expanded rootfs to a user-defined size and create an ext4-partition named M2Data on the available space
-* Basic will setup all Basic things like latest software, GPU-memory, optional FW-update
+* Basic will setup all Basic things like software-update, GPU-memory, optional FW-update